16 Best Day Trips from Ljubljana, Slovenia

 Keep on the lookout for Capuchin Bridge (Stone Bridge) at the northern end of the old town.
 It’s the most famous landmark in Škofja Loka and worth snapping a photo or two.

 After exploring the old town by foot, head up the winding path to Loka Castle.
-Built by the bishops of Freising (Škofja Loka is Slovene for Bishop’s Meadow), Loka Castle is no longer a place of royalty, but hosts Loka Museum.
+Built by the bishops of Freising (Škofja Loka is Slovene for Bishop’s Meadow), Loka Castle is no longer a place of royalty but hosts the Loka Museum.
 The exhibitions at Loka Museum focus on the history of the castle and of the region.
 For history buffs, it’s well worth the visit.

 Want to take in several of these at once?
 Get the most out of your Slovenia experience with the Alpine Region Day Trip from Ljubljana!
 The guided tour is a real time-saver, covering Bled, Vintgar Gorge, Lake Bohinj, and Škofja Loka.